Cosmic-Infinity/Repo-Merge/README.md

 8. That's it.
 Your git install now knows your secret key, and your commits will be identified as verified.

 ## Run the script
+1. Make a destinatiin repository in your GitHub account where you want to merge all the repos to.
+Add a readme file or anything to initialize the main branch (creating this main branch is strongly recommended)
+2. Note down the name of this destination repo and the source repos you want to merge into this.
+3. Open the `merge_repo.ps1` script and fill in these details in the top few lines.
+> **Note:** You just need the repo names, not the whole link to the repo
-1. Considering you can run powershell scripts, (if not refer to [step 2](#what-you-need)) by navigating to the location of the script and running it with
+4. Considering you can run powershell scripts, (if not refer to [step 2](#what-you-need)) navigate to the location of the script and run it with
    ```powershell
    .\merge_repos.ps1
    ```
-2. Press Enter when prompted.
+5. Press Enter when prompted.